 Permeable concrete base installation

-Once the site was excavated and leveled, we installed our permeable concrete base.
+Once the site was excavated and levelled, we installed our permeable concrete base.
 A 200 mm base with SL92 galvanised reinforcing means the pavement can handle heavy duty loadings as expected for a commercial premises car park.

 Our custom integrated steel edging was installed on any exposed edges, and appropriate rebates and reinforcing was provided for areas of upstand kerb to be installed after.